redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 7. Deploy SAP HANA
 8. Deploy S/4HANA by SAP

 Just by 'clicking a button' all these steps will be done automatically by Ansible Tower using a Tower Workflow.
-The final result will be a SAP landscape in RHEL with SAP HANA and S/4HANA installed, configured and running.
+The final result will be a SAP landscape in RHEL with SAP HANA and SAP S/4HANA installed, configured and running.

 ![e2e-tower-full-workflow](img/tower-full-workflow.png)